tbenali96/little-big-code-atp-assessment/README.md

 little-big-code-atp-assessment
 ==============================

-Predicting the winners of teennis matches
+Predicting the winners of tennis matches

 Project Organization
 ------------

-    ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │